dconnet/AgilityBook/AgilityBook/Readme.txt

 === wx2.9.x: Not supported
 -  ARBv3 does not support pre 2.9.
 It uses new features.

-To build for VC, see src/Projects/CompileWX.py
+To build for VC, see ./src/Projects/CompileWX.py
+To build for Mac, see ./build/setupwx

 --------------------